immortaltw/CarND-Vehicle-Detection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and decided to go with `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` because the classifer trained with the HOG features using the above parameters works fine.
+I tried various combinations of parameters and decided to go with `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` because the classifier trained with the HOG features using the above parameters works fine.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 In the 7th cell of the IPython notebook, I trained a SVM using GridSearchCV with parameters `{'kernel':('linear', 'rbf'), 'C':[1, 10]}`.
 GridSearchCV ended up choosing rbf as kernal.

-I used RGB channels with histogram bin size 32 and spatially bined color with size `(32, 32)` as additional features.
+I used RGB channels with histogram bin size 32 and spatially binned color with size `(32, 32)` as additional features.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I choosed scale 1, windows size 64 and overlapping 16 pixels (~67%) per window.
+I chose scale 1, windows size 64 and overlapping 16 pixels (~67%) per window.
 The result seemed ok.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?